 Food & Drink

-Saving money on a road trip is often challenging.
-You don’t have all your basic necessities ready at your disposal.
+Saving money on a road trip is often challenging since you don’t have all your basic necessities ready at your disposal.
 That includes food and drink, whether your style is more drive-through or sit-down dining or “I’m happy to cook for myself.”
-You’ll need to plan the cost of meals into your travel budget.
+You’ll need to factor the cost of meals into your travel budget.

 One very dollar-smart move to stay well-fed and not blow your budget: Use a backpack cooler.
 If you want to spend your days hiking and walking, you’re going to get thirsty and hungry pretty quickly.
 You can load a cooler up with protein bars, nuts, apples, and granola, preventing you from buying potentially pricey food throughout the day.